Rwanda IoT

 Rwanda is a innovative country, located in the tech hub of East Africa.
 The country has made IT a pillar of its development plan, attracting investments and making it the choice for Carnegie Mellon’s Africa campus.

-IoT technologies will play a critical role in the country’s development, but also have the potential to connect into the global ‘Big Data’ ecosystem.
-Students will gain research skills while understanding the global context of IoT as well as Big Data.
+IoT and data management technologies will play a critical role in the country’s development, but also have the potential to connect into the global ‘Big Data’ ecosystem.

 As an example of past research, read more about our ‘Drones and Agriculture‘ project.
 See our paper ‘Agency and Extraction in Emerging Industrial Drone Applications: Imaginaries of Rwandan FarmWorkers and Community Members‘ for greater insight.